puppeteer/puppeteer/docs/api.md

 #### frame.$(selector)
 - `selector` <[string]> Selector to query page for
-- returns: <[Promise]<[ElementHandle]>> Promise which resolves to ElementHandle pointing to the page element.
+- returns: <[Promise]<[ElementHandle]>> Promise which resolves to ElementHandle pointing to the frame element.

-The method queries page for the selector.
-If there's no such element within the page, the method will resolve to `null`.
+The method queries frame for the selector.
+If there's no such element within the frame, the method will resolve to `null`.

 #### frame.$$(selector)
 - `selector` <[string]> Selector to query page for
-- returns: <[Promise]<[Array]<[ElementHandle]>>> Promise which resolves to ElementHandles pointing to the page elements.
+- returns: <[Promise]<[Array]<[ElementHandle]>>> Promise which resolves to ElementHandles pointing to the frame elements.

-The method queries page for all elements matching selector.
-If there are no such elements within the page, the method will resolve to `[]`.
+The method runs `document.querySelectorAll` within the frame.
+If no elements match the selector, the return value resolve to `[]`.

 #### frame.addScriptTag(url)
 - `url` <[string]> Url of a script to be added